 44. Go to the Movies

 Rent out the theater to make it a big event…or not.
-Watching a double bill all by yourself sounds like a great way to spend an evening.
+Watching a double bill at home also sounds like a great way to spend an evening.
 Pass the popcorn.

 45. Arrange a Fetching Floral Bouquet